 - Reactivate Dependent

-- Your address in the Registrar’s Office and Admissions Office remains current at all times to report a
+- Your address in the Registrar’s Office and Admissions Office is always current to report a Change of Address.

-- You check with the Admissions Office before you make any changes in your program or enrollment
+- You check with the Admissions Office before you make any changes to your program or enrollment.